ropensci-archive/PackageDevelopment/README.md

 Before starting a new package it's worth searching for already available packages, both from a developer's standpoint ("do not reinvent the wheel") and from a user's one (many packages implementing same/similar procedures can be confusing).
 If a package addressing the same functionality already exists, you may consider contributing at it instead of starting a new one.

--   `utils::RSiteSearch()` allows to search for keywords/phrases in help pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at <http://search.r-project.org/>.
+-   `utils::RSiteSearch()` allows to search for keywords/phrases in help pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at <a href="http://search.r-project.org/" class="uri" class="uri">http://search.r-project.org/</a>.
 A convenient wrapper around `RSiteSearch` that adds hits ranking is `findFn()` function, from [sos](http://cran.rstudio.com/web/packages/sos/index.html).
 -   [RSeek](http://rseek.org/) allows to search for keywords/phrases in books, task views, support lists, function/packages, blogs etc.
 -   [Rdocumentation](http://www.rdocumentation.org/) allows to search for keywords/phrases in help pages for all CRAN and some Bioconductor/GitHub packages.
+[RDocumentation](http://cran.rstudio.com/web/packages/RDocumentation/index.html) ([GitHub](https://github.com/datacamp/RDocumentation/)) provides an R client for the site.
 -   [Crantastic!](http://crantastic.org/) maintains an up-to-date and tagged directory of packages on CRAN.
 The [Managed R Archive Network](https://mran.revolutionanalytics.com/) from Revolution Analytics is a CRAN mirror that additionally provides visualizations of package dependency trees.
--   <http://www.r-pkg.org/> is an unofficial CRAN mirror that provides a relatively complete archive of package and read-only access to package sources on Github.
+-   <a href="http://www.r-pkg.org/" class="uri" class="uri">http://www.r-pkg.org/</a> is an unofficial CRAN mirror that provides a relatively complete archive of package and read-only access to package sources on Github.
 -   [CRANberries](http://dirk.eddelbuettel.com/cranberries/) provides a feed of new, updated, and removed packages for CRAN.
 -   If you're looking to create a package, but want ideas for what sorts of packages are in demand, the [rOpenSci](https://ropensci.org/) maintains [a wishlist for science-related packages](https://github.com/ropensci/wishlist) and [a TODO list of web services and data APIs in need of packaging](https://github.com/ropensci/webservices/wiki/ToDo).